AlexFidalgo/Math_Problems_in_C/Tetranacci_and_Prime_Squares/Problem.md

 In addition, calcute the Tetranacci Number of n.
 The Tetranacci series represent the n=4 case of the Fibonacci n-step numbers and is given by:

 T(n) = T(n-1) + T(n-2) + T(n-3) + T(n-4) with T(0)=0, T(1)=1, T(2)=1, T(3)=2.

+Keep in mind that the Tetranacci series grow very rapidly, so for the input number n, always check if the system will be able to perform the Tetranacci calculation.